 If on-campus safety is one of your priorities, you'll be glad to know that this school has a low crime rate.
 The average scholarship awarded to freshmen is $22,530 with 100.0% of freshmen obtaining some form of scholarship.
 For details, check out the college scorecard.

 Saint Ambrose University is among your best bets if you want to study Sociology.
 The surrounding area of a large city is great for scholars trying to find adequate choices for social networking, excitement, and exploration.

 Every student who is interested in Sociology needs to check out Luther College.
-Graduates from the Sociology program at Luther College earn 5.0% more than the average college graduate in this field.
+Graduates of the Sociology program earn an average of $37,420 in their early career salary, and $58,318 in their mid-career salary.
 Students who enjoy a more slow-paced life will appreciate Luther College's location in the small town of Decorah, Iowa.